chuycepeda/python-ds/FB_plan.md

 	*Description:*

 		A set is an unordered collection with no duplicate elements.
 Basic uses include membership testing and eliminating duplicate entries.
 Set objects also support mathematical operations like union, intersection, difference, and symmetric difference.
 Sets have many more operations that are O(1) compared with lists and tuples.

       	Not needing to keep values in a specific order (which lists/tuples require) allows for faster operations.

-      	Frozen sets support all operations that do not mutate the data structure (and with the same complexity classes).
+      	Frozen sets support all operations that do not mutate the data structure.
+    *Typical use:*

+    	When you need a unique set of data: Sets check the unicity of elements based on hashes.

+      	When your data constantly changes: Sets, just like lists, are mutable.

+      	When you need a collection that can be manipulated mathematically: with sets it's easy to do operations like difference, union, intersection, etc.

+      	When you don't need to store nested lists, sets, or dictionaries in a data structure: Sets don't support unhashable types.

 	*Implementation:*